wso2/docs-apk/en/docs/includes/start-apk.md

 ### Verify the deployment

 Verifying the deployment confirms that all Kubernetes Gateway components are successfully installed and running as expected.
 If any issues arise, troubleshooting them at this stage ensures a smooth API deployment process.
-Check the status of deployed pods:
+Check the status of the deployed pods using the following command:

 === "Command"
     ```